pawelgrzybek/pawelgrzybek.com/content/posts/2015-08-31-top-picks-2015-august.md

 [http://v4-alpha.getbootstrap.com/](http://v4-alpha.getbootstrap.com/)

 Big thing!
 Bootstrap, definitely the most popular framework ever, now is available in fourth version.
 So many awesome changes.
-To list few of them: Switch from LESS to Sass, Semantic grid system optionally based on flexbox, droping IE8 support.
+To list few of them: Switch from LESS to Sass, Semantic grid system optionally based on flexbox, dropping IE8 support.
 Bootstrap is super cool, I like it and I use it to quickly prototype things.
 Looking forward to dive into the code deeper.

 - - -